Masaktsu/Skins/README.md

 ## ORDER:
 The order goes as followed:
-- it will descend based on the date added.
+- it will descend based on when the skin was mashed and created.

 ## NOTICE:
 I will update this list if there are new skins avaiable.
 Most of em are mashed skins so please show some love to the original owners :).